fromsantanu/EDA-Main/README.md

 Main repository having a list of EDA projects that consist of python scripts for exploratory data analysis on data related to various disease outbreaks, its causes, behavioral aspects etc .

 ## Key EDA Projects
-- [Tracking Dengue Trends](https://github.com/fromsantanu/Project1-EDA-Dengue-Trend)  : It consists of python scripts of exploratory data analysis seasonal outbreak of through out several years.
+- [Tracking Dengue Trends](https://github.com/fromsantanu/Project1-EDA-Dengue-Trend)  : The project consists of python scripts of exploratory data analysis seasonal outbreak of Dengue in India of through out several years.
 - [Generating Choropleth Map For Dengue](https://github.com/fromsantanu/Project2-EDA-Dengue-Outbreak-ChoroplethMap)  : It consists of python scripts of exploratory data analysis geospatial distribution of Dengue outbreak in specific states of India.
 - [Generating Heatmap for Dengue](https://github.com/fromsantanu/Project3-EDA-Dengue-Outbreak-Heatmap)  : It consists of python scripts of exploratory data analysis geospatial distribution of Dengue outbreak in specific cities of India.
 - [Heatmap for TB Sufferers](https://github.com/fromsantanu/Project4-EDA-HeatMap-TB-Sufferers-In-India)  : It consists of python scripts of exploratory data analysis geospatial distribution of TB seffers in specific cities of India.